RobotecAI/kria_depth_demo/README.md

 # Kria depth demo

-This demo presents a usecase for FPGA SOC Kria K260.
+This demo presents a use case for FPGA SOC Kria K260.
-FPGA (Field programmable gateway array) is technology that allows to create custom hardware to fullfil complex task in parallel and deterministic manner.
+FPGA (Field programmable gateway array) is a technology that allows to creation of custom hardware to fulfill complex tasks in a parallel and deterministic manner.
-In contrast to programming processor, designing FPGA solution, one is not limited to architecture constrains of given platform.
+In contrast to programming processors, designing an FPGA solution does not limit one to the architecture constraints of a given platform.

 In this simple project number of technologies are utilized:
 - [Kria 260](https://xilinx.github.io/kria-apps-docs/home/build/html/index.html) \